| German military

 war the awful implications of strategic bombing were once

 more demonstrated by the bombing of the town of Guernica.
+The German Luftwaffe was already a battle tried elite at

 the outbreak of the Second World War in 1939.
 It had generally